-By optimizing these factors, you have the potential of doubling your income from the stated average.
+Optimizing these factors allows you to double your income from the stated average.

-This indicates a location with a good economy as well as a large population who are conscious and willing to spend on their wellness.
+This indicates a location with a good economy and a large population who are conscious and willing to spend on their wellness.

 As another example, your level of credentials will also allow you to leverage your value for higher rates.